Skip to content

 Joselyn Fenstermacher- Vice President

-Joselyn is a field biologist and educator who has lived and worked in the Big Bend area on and off for many years.
+Joselyn is a field biologist and educator who has been rooted in the Big Bend for many years, living in Alpine and Terlingua.
 She has traveled and worked in a variety of national and international locations but considers her experiences in the Big Bend—including being a Park Ranger and completing Master’s of Science degree research in Big Bend National Park– as fundamental to the person she is, and is constantly grateful for this place and what it provides.

 Matthew Lara – Secretary